Ohio guidelines discourage traditional trick-or-treating - WHIZ News

 COLUMBUS, Ohio (AP) — Traditional trick-or-treating should be avoided this year and haunted houses and hayrides should be canceled, the Ohio Department of Health said Friday as it released a series of non-binding recommendations.

-Communities should consider alternatives such as drive-through events with children in cars collecting treats from individuals spaced at least six feet apart, leaving treats in mailboxes, or decorating houses and hiding treats outside, according to the guidelines.
+Communities should consider alternatives such as drive-through events with children in cars collecting treats from individuals spaced at least six feet apart or decorating houses and hiding treats outside, according to the guidelines.

 “It is strongly recommended that Ohioans exercise caution when deciding to participate in trick-or-treating and events that put them in close contact with people outside their households,” said the recommendations from interim Health Director Lance Himes.